 The Crazy Horse memorial was commissioned by Henry Standing Bear, an elder from the Lakota tribe, the native owners of the Black Hills.
 Here you’ll find exhibits on the history of the land, a gift shop, and a restaurant.
 You can also take a short bus ride to get closer to the memorial.

-The City of Presidents – Rapid City, SD
+Explore the City of Presidents – Rapid City, SD

 The jumping-off point for most of South Dakota, Rapid City has built its own vibrant culture and entertainment center.
-Make sure to spend some time downtown, where you can find 43 lifesize bronze statues of former US presidents.
-During your day in town, you can also enjoy a plethora of unique, local shops and breweries.
+Make sure to spend some time downtown, where you can find 43 life-size bronze statues of former US presidents.
+During your day in town, you can also enjoy a plethora of local shops and breweries.

 Just outside of downtown, you’ll find Dinosaur Park.
 Open to the public since 1936, this well-weathered tourist attraction is both picturesque and educational.
 The park features a small gift shop and a paved walking path to view 7 lifesize replicas of dinosaurs that once walked the midwestern plains.

 Finally, no tour of Rapid City is complete without a visit to the beautiful and serene Chapel in the Hills.
 Located about 10 minutes south of town, this chapel is an exact replica of the famous Borgund Stavkirke of Laerdal, Norway.
 The unique architecture and calm surroundings are the perfect way to end a day in the town.